 We are now almost finished with book two in this series, Little House on the Prairie.

 The books are teaching them (well, us too, if I am honest!)
-American history and tons of life lessons, and listening to them is something we all look forward to every time we get in the car.
+American history and tons of life lessons.
+Plus, listening to them is something we all look forward to every time we get in the car.

 (And in the car, my 3-year-old can’t wander off when she gets bored!
 If she wants to tune out the audio book and daydream, that is fine by me!)

-Discussing what we are learning from the Little House audio books is the norm right now, and I can’t wait to introduce more quality read-alouds to my girls this way.
+Discussing what we are learning from the Little House audio books is the norm right now.
+I can’t wait to introduce more quality read-alouds to my girls this way.

 If you’ve been beating yourself up because you see all of these other moms or bloggers talking about how many wonderful read-aloud books they are conquering with their children, give audio books a try.